-Flying with Kids Tip #1: Take advantage of early boarding
+Tip #1: Take advantage of early boarding

 Flying with Kids Tip #2: The carry-on

 With most major airlines each passenger is allowed 2 carry-on items: A bag and a personal item.
 I’m a firm believer that each child you’re traveling with should have their own carry-on bag, no matter the age.
 It helps both caretakers and kids stay organized.
 Older children can be responsible for their own bags and should assist in packing them as well – that way they know what’s inside.
-Later on in this post I’ll go over a few things that should go in these bags.
+Later on in this post, I’ll go over a few things that should go into these bags.

-Flying with Kids Tip #3: Snacks, snacks, and more snacks
+Tip #3: Snacks, snacks, and more snacks

 You can never have enough snacks on an airplane – even as an adult.
 You never know if you’ll get stuck on the tarmac waiting in line to take off or how long it will take for the complimentary refreshments or the in-flight meal will take to serve.
 And a hungry child is bad enough on the ground, never mind at 30,000 feet in a tiny space.